Cracked Pot Meditations – Waves

 Then, as you are spaced out, a big wave throws a drift log at you, killing you.

-As the waves gently drift past your ankles as you wade in the shallow surf, you are surprised by a undertow which drags you out to sea.
-As you fight for your breath you see the shore line getting farther away.
+As the waves gently drift past your ankles as you wade in the shallow surf, you are surprised by an undertow that drags you out to sea.
+As you fight for your breath, you see the shoreline getting farther away.
 Then you pass out and die.

-You are walking down the beach hand in hand with someone special, when that person is taken by an undertow.
-You try to swim out and save that person, but that person is in full survival mode and claws and climbs on top of you causing you to drown and die.
+You are walking down the beach hand in hand with someone special when an undertow pulls them away.
+You try to swim out and save that person, but that person is in full survival mode and claws and climbs on top of you, causing you to drown and die.
 That person may or may not have also drowned.

-You are standing on the edge of the rocks looking at the tide pools when you notice the tide has come in blocking your way back to the beach.
-The sun sets and night brings a rain storm.
-You become desperate to not spend the night on these unforgiving rocks, so you jump into the swirling sea to swim back to the beach, but you are disoriented by the darkness and the cold, so you find yourself swimming in circles before just giving up from hypothermia and float to the bottom of the sea feeling a warm euphoria hug you as you see mermaids swim towards you.
+You are standing on the edge of the rocks, looking at the tide pools, when you notice the tide has come in, blocking your way back to the beach.
+The sun sets, and night brings a rainstorm.
+You become desperate not to spend the night on these unforgiving rocks, so you jump into the swirling sea to swim back to the beach.
+Still disoriented by the darkness and the cold, you find yourself swimming in circles before giving up from hypothermia and floating to the bottom of the sea, feeling a warm euphoria as you see mermaids swim towards you.

-You are building a sandcastle near the water line when an orca slides up grabbing you and drags you back into the water while grinding your meat off of your bones.
+You are building a sandcastle near the water line when an orca slides up, grabs you, and drags you back into the water while grinding your meat off of your bones.

 You stand trying to Instagram the beautiful sunset when Poseidon Himself comes out of the sea and smites you with his trident.